Content

 7 CFR 200.320(c) Noncompetitive Procurement

-If utilized, the school can award the purchase without requesting bids from multiple suppliers.
-We recommend negotiating a reasonable price, if possible.
+If utilized, the program operator can award the purchase without requesting bids/quotes from multiple suppliers.
+It is strongly recommended to “shop around" for the lowest price or negotiating a reasonable price, when possible.

-When experiencing difficulties with obtaining the products you need/want, you can look at alternative emergency procurement options:
+When experiencing difficulties with obtaining the products needed, the following alternative emergency procurement options are available:

-• Purchase from a grocery store, wholesale/bulk food supplier, local business – you should still attempt to get the best prices you can, but we understand with limited time and resources SFAs will do their best.
+• Purchase from a grocery store, wholesale/bulk food supplier, local business – you should still attempt to get the best prices you can, but we understand with limited time and resources program operators will do their best.

 • Purchase produce from local farmers or farm cooperatives.